 Is this jewelry available in stores?

 Kismet currently has no stockists.
-This is, however, something I'm open to, so if you are a retail outlet interested in carrying a selection of this jewelry or wish to collaborate on an exclusive collection, do reach out.
+I'm into it, though!
+If you're a retail outlet interested in carrying a selection of my jewelry or wish to collaborate on an exclusive collection, let's talk.

 Those rings are really big.

 That's not a question, but yes some of them are large and in charge.
 These are statement rings—they are made to say, "Look at me!"
 I do not recommend wrangling a toddler or playing volleyball in them, but hold a drink and make sparkling conversation at a cocktail party?
 Yes ma'am!

 I have spirit, yes I do!
 But I'm an Aggie...
 Where's the maroon?!